 - Add the tomatoes and thyme; stir and bring to a simmer.
 Cook for approximately 2-3 minutes.
 Sprinkle in flour and stir well.

-- Add the shrimp, stirring constantly until the shrimp has started to turned pink, approximately 2 minutes.
+- Add the shrimp, stirring constantly until they start to turn pink, approximately 2 minutes.
 Add ⅓ cup of the stock and cook for another 2 to 3 minutes.
-Be careful that the sauce does not boil.
+Be careful not to let the sauce boil.

 - Add tomato paste and stir until blended.
 Add the cream, Worcestershire sauce, hot sauce, and additional stock, if needed.
-The sauce should be spoonable that coats the shrimp.
+The sauce should be spoonable and coat the shrimp.

 - Serve a portion of the cheesy grits topped with a spoonful of sauce, shrimp, and andouille sausage.
 Garnish with chives and parsley.